 After the visiting Eagles jumped out to an early 2-0 lead in game one, ECCC’s Chance Whitten hit a solo home run in the bottom of the second inning and the Warriors scored again in the seventh to even the score.
 The Eagles scored the winning run in the top of the 11th off a solo homer by Marshall Boggs.

 Whitten, a product South Panola High School, also had a double and an RBI to lead the Warrior offense.

-Other hitters were McCullouch, double and single; Michael Davis of Clinton, two singles; and Dylan Little of Mary G. Montgomery High School in Mobile, Ala., single.
+Other hitters were Michael Davis of Clinton, two singles; Cody Daigle of Parkview Baptist High School in Addis, La., double; and Dylan Little of Mary G. Montgomery in Mobile, Ala., and T.J.
+Lockett of Bibb County High School in Brent, Ala., each with a single.